metaclass-nl/MetaclassAuthenticationGuardBundle/Resources/doc/Hooking into Symfony.md

 This keeps your application data one step further away from the authentication functions that can after all be accessed by everybody.

 To allow this a specific Entity Manager service is used by the Tresholds Governor.
-Its Entity Manager name can be speficfied by the setting:
+Its Entity Manager name can be specified by the setting:

 ```yml
     entity_manager_login:
         name: ""